 - Witnessed by other people, and

+Your attorney should know how to set up Power of Attorney.
 A POA usually doesn’t have to be filed with the federal or state government unless it involves taxes.
 However, if the POA is used for real estate transactions, some states require the POA filed at the local county recorder’s office.
 Make sure to verify state requirements with your attorney, though they will probably tell you themselves.

 Along with other important documents, the original POA has to be kept in a safe place.
 Give copies of it to